MLDMXM2017/ECOC_DES/DES_new/Readme.md

 # ECOC_DES Code introduction
-Dynamic ensemble selection strategy for the Error-Correcting Output Codes Family This is the implementation for paper:
+Dynamic ensemble selection strategy for the Error-Correcting Output Codes Family.
+This is the implementation for paper:
-The Design of Dynamic Ensemble Selection Strategy for the Error-Correcting Output Codes Family
+The Design of Dynamic Ensemble Selection Strategy for the Error-Correcting Output Codes Family.

 ## Environment
 	Windows 10 64bit